-(01004D) Dual Enrollment English 12 Prereq: DE English 11 and other (243 Survey of English Literature I) Semester 1 requirements ter 1 requirements 3 college credits, see page 31
+(243 Survey of English Literature I) 3 college credits, see page 32

-1/2 high school credit
+Grade 12 1⁄2 high school credit

 Examines American literary works from the Anglo-Saxon period to the 18th Century, emphasizing the ideas and characteristics of our national literature.
 Involves critical reading and writing.
 SUMMER READING IS REQUIRED.
 STUDENTS ARE RESPONSIBLE FOR OBTAINING AND COMPLETING THE REQUIRED SUMMER READING ASSIGNMENT.